Available on backorder

 A Current Clock is a contemporary twist on the traditional tide clock and is designed to display the status of the tide.
 Quick and simple to read, a Current Clock counts down the number of hours until high and low tide, so you can plan your swims and trips to the sea efficiently.
 Our clocks are designed for areas along the Atlantic Coast.

-Mixed with a love for the sea and passion for design, Current Clocks began with a simple idea – to make planning sea swims that little bit easier.
+Mixed with a love for the sea and a passion for design, Current Clocks began with a simple idea – to make planning sea swims that little bit easier.

 Before you get your Current Clock set up, we want to explain how it all works.